IcceElectronica/icceelectronica.github.io/README.md

 # icceelectronica.github.io
-In this page, I'm storing my firsts programms on github
+In this link I'm going to make programm for the web, writting and speaking in english!
+Hi!
+Neto.
+I have been working on HTML, CSS, Javascript and Typescript.
+Could you tell me, what should I focus on more?